cockroachdb/helm-charts/docs/RFCs/19042021_Cert_Management_In_CRDB_Helm_Chart.md

 * The post-install job will be changed to only run `copy-certs` initContainer to copy the certificates from Client secret to emptyDir volume.
   The rest of the main cluster-init container flow will remain the same.

-`TODO: Need to identify how to generate the SIGHUP signal in all the Nodes for certificate renewal`

 ### Certificate Management Service Implementation

 ### Overall Flow

 * Check if CA secret is empty